Today's History Trivia for January 8

 1946 Robbie Krieger American guitarist, with The Doors.
 Music: Light My Fire (1967, #1) and L.A.
 Woman (1971).

-1942 Stephen Hawking British physicist, author of A Brief History of Time, and one of the greatest theoretical physicists since Einstein.
-He appeared as a holograph of himself in a 1993 episode of Star Trek: The Next Generation.
+1942 Stephen Hawking British physicist.
+Author of A Brief History of Time, and considered one of the greatest theoretical physicists since Einstein.
+He appeared as a holograph of himself in an episode of Star Trek: The Next Generation (1993).
+He has a slow-progressing form of ALS.

 1937 Shirley Bassey singer, recorded title songs for Goldfinger, Diamonds Are Forever, and Moonraker.